metaplex-foundation/goose/README.md

 `migrated_mints.json`, `unmigrated_mints.json`, and `errors.json`

-You can then run the `migrate` command to migrate the items in `unmigrated_mints.json` and repeated until all items are successfully migrated.
-The `errors.json` file will contain any itesm that failed the check.
+You can then run the `migrate` command to migrate the items in `unmigrated_mints.json` and repeat until all items are successfully migrated.
+The `errors.json` file will contain any items that failed the check.